Gamification is a rising buzzword and trend in business, but is it just the latest ‘fad’ or can it deliver real value for business?

 Can gamification principles be used to transform and accelerate our IC efforts?

-Discover the 14 steps to great internal communications
+Free ebook – 14 steps to great internal communication

 What is gamification?